 - Expose yourself to fresh and airy environments.

 - Practice light and relaxation exercises and techniques.

-Ways to Fight Morning Sickness
+Ways to Relieve Morning Sickness

 Morning sickness is a common problem that every pregnant woman is bound to face through the gestation period.
 However, mild morning sickness is not a very serious problem and can be easily dealt with.
-You can sail through the wind of nausea and vomiting with these simple methods.
+You can sail through the wind of nausea and vomiting with these simple remedies.

 1. Include Vitamin B6 (Pyridoxine) in Your Diet

 Eating foods rich in vitamin B6 can help resolve the symptoms of morning sickness in pregnant women.

 The findings of a randomized controlled trial suggested that the combination of doxylamine and vitamin B6 may help alleviate the queasy and nauseous feeling during pregnancy.
 (6)

 Another study indicated that a higher dose of vitamin B6 could help tame the symptoms of morning sickness more than a lower dose of the vitamin, prior to the 12th week of gestation.
 However, the results cannot be generalized due to the small sample size of the study.
 (7)